 Just as the mountains and valleys of emotion would be allow to stand side by side in contrast, they could carry on with this theme and allow the two sides of Laramie could be shown: both the hate, and the compassion.

-In October 2004, 6 years after Matthew's death, MenialSinsTheaterCompany made its debut performance, with The Laramie Project, at VorTex.
-Formed by Producer RyanAuld, Director KatBiondi, and Stage Manager and Assistant Producer DanielleTrottier?, Menial Sins' Theater Company offers Halifax a different form of theater, filling a niche in the city of Halifax by creating a form of queer friendly theater appealing to both the gay and straight audience.
+In October, 2004, 6 years after Matthew's death, MenialSinsTheaterCompany made its debut performance, with The Laramie Project at ClubVortex.
+Formed by Producer RyanAuld, Director KatBiondi, and Stage Manager and Assistant Producer DanielleTrottier?, Menial Sins' Theatre Company offers Halifax a different form of theatre, filling a niche in the city of Halifax by creating a form of queer friendly theatre appealing to both the gay and straight audience.
 To accomplish this, Menial Sins' made a concentrated effort to offer shows which deal with issues that affect both the gay and straight community.
 The play featured actors from both the straight and gay community: KellyMcNeil?, AnnieValentina?, AnneThériault?, GarrettBarker?, BenDover (CaseyPublicover?), LeeAnnePoole, EddisonSkinner, and AdamRairdon?.
 Coming together as a group, Menial Sins' decided not to be your standard theater company.
-Rather, with the idea of taking the theater into the community, they also want to take the community into the theater: for this fall, it means participation in local community events such as the AIDS Walk.
+Rather, with the idea of taking the theatre into the community, they also want to take the community into the theatre: for this fall, it means participation in local community events such as the AIDS Walk.

 The single-show production was a benefit for the Matthew Shepard Foundation.